 There is no horror quite like the murderous rage of someone you once loved.
-If you ever had anything similar in your life, then consider Xavier Legrand’s explosive separation drama as homeopathic remedy, as it will gut-punch your breath away in its raw depiction of human relationships beyond salvation, and offer an understanding – if not a solution.
+If you ever had anything similar in your life, then consider Custody, Xavier Legrand’s explosive separation drama, as homeopathic remedy.
+It will gut-punch your breath away in its raw depiction of human relationships beyond salvation, and offer an understanding – if not a solution.

-The path of his intent becomes clearer with every chess move he makes with his son (extraordinary, mind-blowing performance by Thomas Gioria), a human bridge to his true prey, the lover who spurned him.
+The path of his intent becomes clearer with every chess move he makes with his son (extraordinary, mind-blowing performance by Thomas Gioria), a human bridge to his true prey, the lover who spurned him (a delicately powerful Léa Drucker).
 The family, the audience, and the perpetrator himself, held hostage by a devastating inability to let go of control.

 It takes a diegetic outsider, a silent witness, to cut the bloodied cord.

 One of the few films out there with enough guts to shatter the audience with the actual intensity of a violence done by the closest of people, and the inner distance to reality it creates.